 You know that a good dental hygiene routine is an important part of your child’s current and future oral health.
-Your child might even know that too.
+Even your child might know that.
 But there’s a difference between knowing the importance of proper dental hygiene and actually practicing dental hygiene.
 So how do you help your child get into good oral hygiene habits that will stick with them into adulthood?
-We’re glad you asked.
+We are glad you asked.

 Practice Makes Permanent